-Concrete Mix DesignLearn the basics and components of a good concrete mix design
+Concrete Mix DesignLearn the basics of a good concrete mix design

 When most contractors think about concrete mix design—if they think about it at all—the first thing that comes to mind is "bags" or "sacks."
 In the old days, when most concrete was mixed on site, cement was purchased in bags.
 A bag is 94 pounds of cement, or about 1 cubic foot; but if you order a 6-sack mix, all that tells you is how much portland cement is in the mix.
 That mix could be completely wrong for your application and could even be inferior concrete.
 Rather than only specifying how much cement is in the mix, we should be considering things like permeability, shrinkage, workability, pumpability, stampability, and stainability.

-The right concrete mix ratio can solve problems and the wrong mix can create them.
+The right ratio of concrete mix materials can solve problems and the wrong mix can create them.
 ACI 211.1 notes that the "selection of concrete proportions involves a balance between economy and requirements for placeability, strength, durability, density, and appearance."
 Finding the right balance to achieve all these requirements comes mainly from experience.

 Placeability is simply the traits that the wet or plastic concrete has that allow it to be placed and finished.
 Placeability includes a mix that doesn't segregate but that can be consolidated.
 The ability to be pumped is another consideration.
 The classic way to measure placeability is slump, although two different mixes can have the same slump and behave very differently depending on the aggregates, the air content, and the admixtures.